j-u-p-iter/regexp-parser/FORMAL_GRAMMAR_EVOLUTION.md

 ExpressionStatement => Literal ";";
 ```

 The simplest form of ExpressionStatement is the Literal followed by semicolon.
+In our program the semicolon as a delimeter is a mandatory symbol.
+The delimeter won't be presented in the AST itself.
+The parser won't return node for the delimeter but instead will just skip it.

 So, the next non-terminal will be the ExpressionStatement.